Burketown: Town establishment

-In the same year, settlement of the region heavily impacted upon the sovereign Indigenous peoples.
+In the same year, settlement of the region heavily impacted the sovereign Indigenous peoples.
 With their lands stolen and hunting grounds denied, local Aboriginal peoples hunted the horses of the settlers.
 Retribution by the settlers was enacted under Sub Inspector Uhr and was assisted by the arrival of the Queensland Native Police.
 A massacre of 30 Aboriginal people took place after 12 horses were killed.
 A further 29 Aboriginal people were murdered shortly afterwards by shooting and bludgeoning.
-As the Burketown correspondent of the Port Dennison Times reported on 4 June 1868, "everybody in the district is delighted with the wholesale slaughter dealt out by the native police".
+As the Burketown correspondent of the Port Denison Times reported on 4 June 1868, "everybody in the district is delighted with the wholesale slaughter dealt out by the native police".
 The newspaper paid "thanks" to those involved in "ridding the district of fifty-nine (59) myalls" or local Aboriginal people.

 Burketown was used by explorer Francis Cadell as a staging point for refitting and refuelling the steamer Eagle and collecting mail and fresh supplies during his 1867–68 survey of the Northern Territory coastline.

 At first, hopes the town would develop into a major settlement in north-western Queensland were high.
 However, from 1866 tropical diseases ravaged the population.
 The vessel "Margaret and Mary" from Sydney came into port rife with "Gulf Fever" (never properly identified, but thought to be either malaria or typhoid).
 Estimates of the numbers who died vary from 25 to 100 people.
 The majority of the crew and passengers of ship including the captain's wife died.
 Many of the dead were buried in a mass grave in Burketown Cemetery.
 Landsborough evacuated the survivors to Sweers Island for a period of 18 months, where a further two died and were buried on the island.

 At the first land sales in the town on 14 August 1867, 75 allotments were sold.

 The town was devastated by a tropical cyclone on 5 March 1887 which flooded almost all of Burketown.
 Only the highest part of town, near where the Council Office is currently located, escaped the waters from the Gulf of Carpentaria.
 A copy of a 1918 report to the Queensland Parliament from the Department of Harbours and Rivers Engineers refers to the sea rising to 5.5 metres above the highest spring tide level at the Albert River Heads.
 This level is about 8 metres above Australian Height Datum.
 Seven people of the population of 138 died in the cyclone.

 Burketown State School opened on 26 April 1888.